Dear Dr. Gramma Karen,

 So, eight years of this has turned Carmella from a sweet, cunning little jokester to a rude, saucy, unpleasant, angry, often bratty, young lady.
 And I say this with love.
 I don’t see her too often, about the same as her mom does, maybe a bit less.
 As the cool auntie, she loves me and looks up to me.
 She sometimes sleeps over and can be really sweet and cuddly.
 But of late she’s been upsetting me.

-For example, recently I took her and her friend to a local festival, and her true colors really came out.
+For example, before the pandemic, I took her and her friend to a local festival, and her true colors really came out.
 She was mean and unsupportive of her friend throughout the day.
 She immediately spent all of the money her dad and grandma had given her on dumb plastic doo-dads that won’t matter in two days, and then begged me to help her purchase an $80 toy doll.

 When I refused and suggested she don’t buy it, she spent the rest of the day on her phone and in a bad mood, with lots of huffing and puffing, one-word answers, and irritated complaints.
 I was sad for Carmella — it seems she is trapped in this unfortunate prison of placing more value on material things rather than on genuine love, gratitude, and kindness.
 My sister agrees with me; in fact, it’s driving the two of them further apart, which is tearing up my sister, too.
 What can I do?
 I’m afraid if I say anything to Carmella’s dad and grandma, they’ll be offended or defensive, or stop letting me hang out with her.
 Meanwhile, I worry that Carmella will morph from an unpleasant child to an unpleasant adult.